Table of Contents

 Evening before Meeting

-At least once a year, the board may meet for dinner with members of the school and senior members of the university administration.
+At least once per year, the board may meet for dinner with members of the school and senior members of the university administration.

 Back to Top